wentin/underlineJS/README.md

 # underline.js

-`A javascript library that sets out to do one simple job: draw the most perfect underline`
+`A javascript library that sets out to do one simple job: draw and animate the most perfect and playful text underline`

-`A pixel-perfect javascript library for drawing text underline, or maybe even animate it, data-viz it, or more`

 The goal of this project is not to succeed, but fail.